Median CIO Tenure increases by one month to 4 years and 8 months

 Tenure increased as most CIO positions that were lost were in SMBs had shorter tenure

 Covid shutdowns impacts CIO Tenure - In the process of reviewing our preliminary data for our salary survey, we have updated our data on CIO tenure.
-CIO tenure currently is at 4 years and 7 months.
-That is up from 4 years and 6 months last year.
+CIO tenure currently is at 4 years and 8 months.
+That is up from 4 years and 6 months last year -- befor the pandemic.

 From our preliminary analysis, as the number of company closures occurred more SMBs were impacted.
 The CIOs in those organization had less tenure than in larger enterprises.
 This is what drove the median tenure up for the CIO position.